vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 - [Microsoft Defender for Endpoint Plan 2](microsoft-defender-endpoint.md)

 > [!TIP]
-> - **[Defender for Endpoint Plan 1](/editor/MicrosoftDocs/defender-docs-pr/defender-endpoint%2Fnavigate-defender-endpoint-antivirus-exclusions.md/pr/1543/defender-endpoint-plan-1.md)** is available as a standalone plan, and is included in Microsoft 365 E3.
+>- **[Defender for Endpoint Plan 1](/editor/MicrosoftDocs/defender-docs-pr/defender-endpoint%2Fnavigate-defender-endpoint-antivirus-exclusions.md/pr/1543/defender-endpoint-plan-1.md)** is available as a standalone plan, and is included in Microsoft 365 E3.
-> - **[Defender for Endpoint Plan 2](/editor/MicrosoftDocs/defender-docs-pr/defender-endpoint%2Fnavigate-defender-endpoint-antivirus-exclusions.md/pr/1543/microsoft-defender-endpoint.md)** is available as a standalone plan, and is included in Microsoft 365 E5.
+>- **[Defender for Endpoint Plan 2](/editor/MicrosoftDocs/defender-docs-pr/defender-endpoint%2Fnavigate-defender-endpoint-antivirus-exclusions.md/pr/1543/microsoft-defender-endpoint.md)** is available as a standalone plan, and is included in Microsoft 365 E5.
-> - If you have Microsoft 365 E3 or E5, make sure to **[set up your Defender for Endpoint capabilities](/editor/MicrosoftDocs/defender-docs-pr/defender-endpoint%2Fnavigate-defender-endpoint-antivirus-exclusions.md/pr/1543/deployment-strategy.md)**.
+>- If you have Microsoft 365 E3 or E5, make sure to **[set up your Defender for Endpoint capabilities](/editor/MicrosoftDocs/defender-docs-pr/defender-endpoint%2Fnavigate-defender-endpoint-antivirus-exclusions.md/pr/1543/deployment-strategy.md)**.

 > [!NOTE]
-> As a Microsoft MVP, [Fabian Bader](https://cloudbrothers.info) contributed to and provided material feedback for this article.
+> The standalone versions of Defender for Endpoint Plan 1 and Plan 2 don't include server licenses.
+To onboard servers, you need another license, such as Microsoft Defender for Endpoint for Servers or [Microsoft Defender for Servers Plan 1 or 2](/azure/defender-for-cloud/defender-for-servers-introduction).
+To learn more, see [Defender for Endpoint onboarding Windows Server](onboard-windows-server.md).
+> If you're a small or medium-sized business using [Microsoft Defender for Business](/defender-business/mdb-overview), you can get [Microsoft Defender for Business servers](/defender-business/get-defender-business#how-to-get-microsoft-defender-for-business-servers).
 [Microsoft Defender for Endpoint](microsoft-defender-endpoint.md) includes a wide range of capabilities to prevent, detect, investigate, and respond to advanced cyberthreats.
 These capabilities include [Next-generation protection](next-generation-protection.md) (which includes Microsoft Defender Antivirus).

+> [!NOTE]
+> As a Microsoft MVP, [Fabian Bader](https://cloudbrothers.info) contributed to and provided material feedback for this article.

 As with any endpoint protection or antivirus solution, sometimes files, folders, or processes that aren't actually a threat can be detected as malicious by Defender for Endpoint or Microsoft Defender Antivirus.
 These entities can be blocked or sent to quarantine, even though they're not really a threat.